 KORRIKIN Spirit of the sea.
 The Invocation of Korrikin is celebrated in Helhearn with an annual sunrise parade, whereby the townspeople ask for the waters that provide their major food source and support local industries to be replenished with plentiful seafood for the upcoming year.

-KUHLBULLAR Enormous winged serpents found soaring purposefully above their mountaintop breeding grounds, watchfully patrolling the landscape for any threats.
-The Kuhlbullar features impressively wide black wings ending in short talons, and has mottled, drab olive leathery skin, which is used as an advantageous camouflage to conceal its location amongst the fractured, rocky landscape that it inhabits.
-Its key destructive weapon is a burning acidic solution, which is projected vigorously from its mouth over a wide area – a highly effective offensive tool against ground-based opponents not adequately protected.
+KUHLBULLAR Enormous winged serpents found soaring purposefully above their mountaintop breeding grounds, watchfully patrolling the landscape below for any threats.
+The Kuhlbullar features impressively wide black wings ending in short talons, and has mottled, drab olive leathery skin, which is used as camouflage to conceal its location amongst the fractured, rocky landscape that it inhabits.
+Its key destructive weapon is an acidic solution, which is projected vigorously from its mouth when attacking from the air.
+Able to burn through anything other than metal or stone, this liquid is a highly effective offensive tool against any ground-based opponents not adequately protected.

 KUHLDIN Peaceful village located not too far from The Skar, south-west of Ustahm above an underground aquifer.
 A small, watchful and protective community of farmers, fruit growers, herbalists and craftspeople, Kuhldin is generally quiet and untroubled; a place where travellers often stop to relax in the shade of the magnificent oak tree that stands at its western end.
 The respected ironmonger Kalosh operates a shop combined with a forge and stables – his valuable advice and opinion if often sought by the region’s residents.